 Fortunately, there are straightforward steps for nutritional deficiencies that you can understand and implement today!

-But, what are the right meal plan principles for you personally to follow?
+But what are the correct meal plan principles for you to follow?

-There are so many diets out there, how can you be sure that you’re picking one backed by science, and that will actually work for you?
+There are so many diets out there.
+How can you be sure you’re picking one backed by science that will work for you?

 Discover Universal Principles to Meal Planning By Studying Abstinence Versus Intuitive Eating

-Hegel, one of the most famous philosophers in the world, is known for his thesis, antithesis, and synthesis philosophy.
+Hegel is one of the most famous philosophers in the world.
+He is known for his thesis, antithesis, and synthesis philosophy.

-His philosophy of thesis, antithesis, and synthesis has been famous in philosophy circles for about two centuries.
-For more information about Hegel, you may read this Stanford article about Hegel’s Dialectics.
+His thesis, antithesis, and synthesis philosophy philosophy have been famous in philosophy circles for about two centuries.
+You may read this Stanford article about Hegel’s Dialectics for more information about Hegel.

-The basic premise is that an initial idea (thesis) leads to generating its opposite (antithesis), which in turn leads to proposing a new and more nuanced idea (synthesis).
-This process of reasoning can be applied to any number of fields, from the natural sciences to theology – and yes, even to meal planning.
+The basic premise is that an initial idea (thesis) generates its opposite (antithesis), which in turn proposes a new and more nuanced idea (synthesis).
+This reasoning process can be applied to many fields, from the natural sciences to theology—and yes, even to meal planning.

-In each case, the goal is to arrive at a more comprehensive understanding of the topic at hand.
+In each case, the goal is to arrive at a more comprehensive understanding of the topic.
 The three elements of thesis, antithesis, and synthesis are often represented as a triangle, with each point representing a stage in the logical progression from one idea to the next.

-The philosophy of thesis, antithesis, and synthesis is a powerful tool for understanding how to address the Binge-Restrict Cycle and Leptin resistance and to do something I like calling “good enough” meal planning.
+The philosophy of thesis, antithesis, and synthesis is a powerful tool for understanding how to address the Binge-Restrict Cycle and Leptin resistance and to do what I like to call “good enough” meal planning.

 Why Binge-Restrict Cycle Occurs – Abstinence Versus Intuitive Eating